[Note: This will not be a overly intellectual or superficial case study.]

-While Musashi would make for a interesting case study, there is a side character who I believe is far more relevant – Matachi Hon’iden, the fictional friend of Musashi.
+While Musashi would make for a interesting case study, there is a side character who I believe is far more relevant – Matahachi Hon’iden, the fictional friend of Musashi.

 Matachi and Musashi both share the same dream; They both want to be famous samurai.
 However, their similarities end here.
 While Musashi is brave, patient, and hard-working, Matachi is cowardly, arrogant, greedy, and lazy.

 We desire greatness – sometimes even bragging about having it.
 Sadly, we rarely match the effort and mindset of the Musashi-like people of the world.